Call for patient advisors for the CORE-MD project: Evaluation of high-risk medical devices

 Application form and questions

-The application form will consist of questions about your personal details (name, country of residence, experience), short questions about your motivation for applying, a declaration of interest, and information on how EPF will process your personal information.
+The application form consists of questions about your personal details (name, country of residence, experience), short questions about your motivation for applying, a declaration of interest, and information on how EPF will process your personal information.

-Should you have any questions, or should you already wish to express your interest, please feel free to contact Hannes Jarke at firstname.lastname@example.org
+Should you have any questions, please feel free to contact Ingrid Weindorfer at firstname.lastname@example.org

 Evaluating high-risk medical devices includes many aspects.
 While clearly such an evaluation needs to account for economic aspects, longevity, and how much it pro-longs the life of a patient, it is also crucial to see the impact such devices have on the quality of life (QoL) of patients.
 QoL is often measured through surveying patients, but it is not one-dimensional.
 While someone with a heart stencil might report they are content with life in general and would rate their well-being as adequate or good after the operation, a person with a new hip will likely have very different priorities.
 Such a patient will clearly not be happy simply to survive their operation, but value very different outcomes, such as being able to take longer walks, or easily climb a set of stairs in their house.